Binance Market Update (2022-08-20)

 Binance

-The global cryptocurrency market cap now stands at $1.02T, down by -1.18% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.00T, down by -3.29% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include NKN, WING, and STG, up by 36%, 21%, and 18%, respectively.
+Most major cryptocurrencies by market cap are trading lower.
+Market outperformers include NKN, POND, and BOND, up by 48%, 19%, and 18%, respectively.

 Top stories of the day: